How to Get Eyebrows into Shape and Remove Ear and Nose Hair: A Guide for Men

 How to Define Eyebrows

 Once you've trimmed the main body of your brows, you may want to define their contours for a more clean-cut look.

-- Apply Vaseline or a very strong hair gel to your brows and comb upwardly—the Vaseline or gel will hold them firmly in place.
+- Apply petroleum jelly or a very strong hair gel to your brows and comb upwardly—the petroleum jelly or gel will hold them firmly in place.

 - Using mustache or straight edge nail scissors, snip off any hairs that poke out above the upper contour.

 - Remove the petroleum jelly or gel and you should be left with perfectly contoured brows.